Hepatitis B virus: Genotypes

 Genotypes differ by at least 8% of the sequence and have distinct geographical distributions and this has been associated with anthropological history.
 Within genotypes subtypes have been described: these differ by 4–8% of the genome.

 There are eight known genotypes labeled A through H.

 A possible new "I" genotype has been described, but acceptance of this notation is not universal.

 Two further genotypes have since been recognised.
-The current (2014) listing now runs A though to J. Several subtypes are also recognised.
+The current (2014) listing now runs A through to J. Several subtypes are also recognised.

 There are at least 24 subtypes.

 Different genotypes may respond to treatment in different ways.